infila/JCSwiftCommon/README.md

 ## Introduction

-JCFramework contains three frameworks for junior developers.
+Here are three frameworks for junior developers.
 They can help you increase development efficiency and write more standardized, maintainable code.

 [JCSwiftCommon](https://github.com/infila/JCSwiftCommon): for extensions, some common function, and a lightweight local storage tool based on file system IO.